 RT News is owned by ANO “TV-Novosti”, which is funded by the Russian Government.
 The network is funded through advertising as well as 307 million USD from the Russian Government as of 2016.

-In general, most international news stories on RT are factual and relate to true events, however there are occasional pieces that spin these facts into a different narrative, that is misleading.
+In general, most international news stories on RT are factual and relate to true events, however, there are occasional pieces that spin these facts into a different narrative, that is misleading.
 Another concerning aspect of RT is they do not list author information for articles published on the website.
-This presents a lack of transparency that makes it difficult to verify information.
+This presents a lack of transparency that makes it difficult to verify the information.

-Overall, we rate RT Questionable based on promoting pro-Russian propaganda, promotion of conspiracy theories, numerous failed fact checks and a lack of author transparency.
+Overall, we rate RT Questionable based on promoting pro-Russian propaganda, promotion of conspiracy theories, numerous failed fact checks, and a lack of author transparency.
 (5/18/2016) Updated (D. Van Zandt 1/03/2019)